Skip to content

 ) -> DataFrame

-Retrieve the channel data as a pandas.DataFrame, decimated to the given buckets or resolution.
+Retrieve the channel summary as a pandas.DataFrame, decimated to the given buckets or resolution.

 Enter either the number of buckets or the resolution for the output.
 Resolution in picoseconds for picosecond-granularity dataset, nanoseconds otherwise.